 The Ogemaw County Humane Society was the idea of Greg Clark, an Ogemaw County Animal Control Officer.
-At the time, dogs were shipped to the Arenac Dog Shelter and cats were not accepted at all.
-Greg proposed building an animal shelter in Ogemaw County to house stray and unwanted dogs and cats and to have an adoption process in place.
+At the time, dogs were sent to the Arenac Dog Shelter and cats were not accepted at all.
+Greg proposed building an animal shelter in Ogemaw County to house stray and unwanted dogs and cats and adopt them to area families.
 The first meeting was held in November 1999.
-A name was chosen, officers were designated, and a logo was designed.
+A name was chosen, officers designated, and a logo was designed.
 The Ogemaw County Humane Society was born!
 In April 2000, we became a 501©3 non profit corporation and Articles of Incorporation and By-Laws were written.

 Fundraisers to build the building were planned.
 The first fundraiser was a Bake Sale, earning $395 in sales and $167 in donations.
-Many more fundraisers followed, including craft shows, wine & cheese parties, rummage sales, quilt raffles and food raffles.
-For pets, family and friends there were Pictures with Santa and Pictures with the Easter Bunny.
-Other ways of earning funds was, and still is, small doghouses in businesses around the county to put change and dollar bills in.
+Many more fundraisers followed, including craft shows, wine & cheese parties, rummage sales, quilt and food raffles.
+For pets, family, and friends there were pictures with Santa and pictures with the Easter Bunny.
+Other ways of earning funds was, and still is, small doghouses in businesses around the county to put change in.
 Bigger doghouses were built for bottle and can return deposits.
 Tabs removed from cans provide additional funds.
 In addition, there were, and still are, grants and donations from individuals and businesses

 In September of 2003, a three acre parcel was purchased on M-33 in Ogemaw County, centrally located for everyone.
 In September, 2007 we contracted with the Ogemaw Heights High School Building Trades students, teachers and local contractors to build the shelter.
 The building was named for two veterinarians, a father and son, who practiced in the county, and is known as the Dr. H.E.
 Rea & Dr. Robert C. Rea Memorial Animal Shelter.

-On June 14, 2009, a day long waited for, the doors of the Ogemaw County Humane Society were opened.
+On June 14, 2009, the doors of the Ogemaw County Humane Society were opened, a day long waited for.

 Many people, near and far, gave their time and money to make the Ogemaw County Humane Society the reality it is today.
 Thank you to everyone, and to the people who volunteer and give the dogs and cats a special home at the shelter before going to their furever home and family.

-Please know that The Ogemaw County Humane Society is not run by the county, however, we have entered into a contract (appropriation) with the county to accept the stray dogs within our county.
-“Without this appropriation” we cannot accept strays into our facility.
-As of October 1, 2016, we no longer have our contract with the county as our funding has been cut.
-We cannot accept strays at all.
-We are still accepting owner surrenders if we have space.
-Please call for more information.
-Your donations are needed more than ever to help care for and rehome the animals that we currently have.
+Please know that The Ogemaw County Humane Society is not run by the county.
+All cats and dogs are accepted as long as there is space to house them.
+Note: feral cats are not accepted.
+Your donations are needed more than ever to help care for and re-home the animals that we currently have.
 Did you know that spending time caring for animals helps to lower blood pressure, helps with mental illness, and teaches what it means to give back to the community?
 Volunteers are always needed.
 You will get happy tail wags, purring, and kisses in return!
 The best therapy anybody could ask for!

 NAME: Dr. H.E.
 Rea & Dr. Robert C. Rea Ogemaw County Humane Society